Bellingham in Norfolk County, Massachusetts — The American Northeast (New England)

 Topics.
 This historical marker is listed in these topic lists: Industry & Commerce • Settlements & Settlers.
 A significant historical year for this entry is 1900.

 Location.
 42° 5.223′ N, 71° 28.463′ W. Marker is in Bellingham, Massachusetts, in Norfolk County.
-Marker is on Mechanic Street (Route 140) near Mendon Street (Massachusetts Route 140), on the right when traveling north.
+It is on Mechanic Street (Route 140) near Mendon Street (Massachusetts Route 140), on the right when traveling north.
 Located next to Bellingham Town Hall.
 Touch for map.
 Marker is in this post office area: Bellingham MA 02019, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-First Baptist Church (about 400 feet away, measured in a direct line); Noah Alden (about 400 feet away); Bellingham Soldier’s Monument (about 600 feet away); a different marker also named First Baptist Church (about 600 feet away); Town Center (about 600 feet away); Bellingham Veterans Monument (about 700 feet away); Governor Richard Bellingham (about 700 feet away); Maple Street North Bellingham (approx. 0.2 miles away).
+At least 8 other markers are within walking distance of this marker: First Baptist Church (about 400 feet away, measured in a direct line); Noah Alden (about 400 feet away); Bellingham Soldiers Monument (about 600 feet away); a different marker also named First Baptist Church (about 600 feet away); Town Center (about 600 feet away); Bellingham Veterans Monument (about 700 feet away); Governor Richard Bellingham (about 700 feet away); Maple Street North Bellingham (approx. 0.2 miles away).
 Touch for a list and map of all markers in Bellingham.

 Also see . . .